ucl-npp-studentship/ucl-npp-studentship.github.io/_pages/apply.md

 ## Eligibility Criteria

 The studentship program is open to all second, third, or fourth year undergraduate students in the UCL Department of Neuroscience, Physiology, and Pharmacology.
-As such, you are ineligible to apply if you are in your first year of study (please note you are considered a first-year student during the summer after completing the first year of your degree course).
-Please note that we will prioritise applications from those who have not previously undertaken a summer studentship.
+As such, you are ineligible to apply if you are in your first year of study (and please note that you are considered a first-year student during the summer after completing the first year of your degree course).
+In addition, we will prioritise applications from those who have not previously undertaken a summer studentship.

 ## Preparing an Application